AU-HC/electionguard-verifier-go/README.md

 ```

 ## Remarks
-The verifier is currently verifying specification `1.91.18`, a hybrid version that combines specification `2.0` and `1.53`.
+- The verifier is currently verifying specification `1.91.18`, a hybrid version that combines specification `2.0` and `1.53`.
 This specification aligns with the outlined criteria detailed in the [requirements document](https://www.electionguard.vote/images/MITRE-EG-CP-requirements.pdf) by MITRE.
+- To verify an `1.0` or `1.1` specification election please use a previous version of the verifier, which can be found [here](https://github.com/AU-HC/electionguard-verifier-go/tree/main/version/1.1).